test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 ### Adding images with Prose.io

 If you are using Prose.io to add and edit content (i.e. by clicking on the `EDIT` button in the top-right corner of the Wiki), you can easily upload and insert your own images, and Prose.io will insert the correct Markdown code for you.
-To use Prose.io to add an image to your Markdown, clik on the `Insert Image` button on the Prose.io toolbar:
+To use Prose.io to add an image to your Markdown, click on the `Insert Image` button on the Prose.io toolbar:

 ![prose_io_toolbar.png]({{site.baseurl}}/assets/images/posts/prose_io_toolbar.png)
 *The Prose.io toolbar, with the Insert Image button highlighted*